Chad Cook, Assistant Commissioner

 Cook, who first joined the Big South in June 2002 as Marketing Assistant, has administered numerous Conference Championships and was the Tournament Director for the 2004 and 2005 Basketball Championships.

 He has handled a wide range of tasks during his tenure with the Conference office, ranging from the coordination of advertising for the Conference’s regional television package to championship marketing to on-campus promotions.
 He coordinated and developed the League's "Fantastic Fan" program that helped grow women's basketball attendance in 2009-10, and has implemented several sponsor-related promotions, such as the State Farm Bowl Game Giveaway and March Madness Giveaway, as well as the Musco Women's Athlete Spotlight.

 Cook also created the Big South 5K Road Race in 2010, and the inaugural event attracted 1,000 runners and generated $10,000 for Charlotte-area middle school sports programs.
-In three years the race has raised nearly $50,000.
+In four years the race has raised more than $70,000.

 Prior to joining the Big South, Cook served as an assistant to the athletic marketing director at his alma mater, Furman University, serving as a sponsorship coordinator for the Furman LPGA Pro-Am Golf Tournament.
 A native of Atlanta, Cook was also an assistant coach for the Paladin cross country and track & field teams.
 He spent time as an Elementary School teacher in Greenville, S.C., before returning to Furman.

 A 1999 graduate of Furman, Cook resides in Charlotte with his wife, Erin, and their two children, daughter, Lacey, and son, Reid.